sudiptodip15/ClusterGAN/README.md

 ## Feedback

-Please feel free to provide any feedback about the code to sudipm@uw.edu.
+Please feel free to provide any feedback about the code to sudipto.ece.ju@gmail.com